peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

 ## Callback

 Often after persisting, additional logic needs to be executed.
 This is known as *post-processing* or *callbacks* in Trailblazer.
-Instead of polluting the model or controller with this code, callbacks live in the operation.
+Instead of polluting the model or controller with this code, **callbacks live in the operation**.

 They are literally called when you need them.